6th December, 2021

 Once you have historical information about the income and expenses for each segment, it’s easier to create a budget by referring trends and using that information for the budget, she added.

-But, bear in mind that a business budget is not just set and forget.
-You need to regularly compare your actuals against your budget and pivot if things aren’t working and leverage those areas that have been successful.
+Bear in mind that a business budget is not just set and forget.
+You need to regularly compare your actual expenses against your budget.
+Be prepared to make adjustments if things aren’t working and learn from the areas that have been successful.

 With the power of cash flow forecasting at your fingertips, business budgeting is a breeze with MYOB.
 Discover which product is best for the size and complexity of your organisation, and start a FREE 30-day trial today.